mcgfeller/py-schemas/ExistingSolutions.md

 My own list, from https://ict.swisscom.ch/2017/12/python-schema/ - all interpretations are mine.
+There are now many tools, which makes it hard to follow them all and underlines the importance of interoperability.

 Name | Framework | Main Purpose | Formats | Validation | Un/Serialization | Object recreation | Contact | Comments
 ---- | --------- | ------------ | ------- | ---------- | ---------------- | ----------------- | --------| --------